dmcomm/dmcomm.github.io/pages/pi-pico.md

 ### Fusion Loader

 This device seems to retry individual packets.
-The software doesn't do this, which basically means the device gets stuck for an annoyingly long time after a communication error, but it does work most of the time.
+The software doesn't do this, which basically means the toy gets stuck for an annoyingly long time after a communication error, but it does work most of the time.

 For trading, only the sending side can initiate.
-Data from the receiving side seems to differ, but the sending side doesn't seem to care which variant of the receiving data it gets.
+The receiving side varies with the Digimon sent.
+If it does not match, the communication completes and the toy says "OK", but the Digimon has not actually gone.

 * `!!FL1-D0110401010000000202030000000000EE-D009060000000000DF-D0040FE3` - example battle
 * `!!FL1-D00400D4-D0050202D9-D0040FE3` - send Agumon